SmogDr/edar_coursebook/docs/06-string_date.md

 additional match location, unless you specify that only a finite number of `n` matches should occur.
 A couple points to note:

-- `str_split()` splits on each side of the match, which itself is not included in the output.
+- `str_split()` splits on each side of the match; the matched part of the string is *not* included in the output.

 - because both sides of the split string are returned, your output will take the form of a `list`.

 ```r